CommonBike/commonbike-site/README.md

 # CommonBike App 1.0.0

-We are on a mission to create open source locks and bike sharing.
+We are on a mission to create open bike sharing.

 This is the (web) app of CommonBike.
-With this app you can open locks that are connected to the free and open CommonBike lock system.
+With this app you can rent of share bikes.
+And you can open locks that are connected to the free and open CommonBike lock system.

 - [Project website](http://common.bike)
 - [Documentation](https://github.com/CommonBike/commonbike-documentation/wiki)